A simple guide to Hiking Ella Rock, Sri Lanka

 This post may contain affiliate links.
 I will receive a small commission if you use these links.

-Ella is a beautiful little town in Sri Lanka’s hill country, popular with backpackers and hiking enthusiasts and hiking Ella Rock is one of the best things to do in Ella.
+Ella is a beautiful little village in Sri Lanka’s hill country, popular with backpackers and hiking enthusiasts.
+Hiking Ella Rock is one of the best things to do in Ella.
 Here’s a guide for how to get to Ella Rock on your own.

 A simple guide to Hiking Ella Rock, Sri Lanka

-I would recommend sturdy, comfortable shoes, definitely no flip flops as there are leeches lurking in the long grass, particularly after it’s been raining.
+I would recommend sturdy, comfortable shoes, such as hiking shoes or trainers.
+Definitely no flip flops as there are leeches lurking in the long grass, particularly after it’s been raining.
 The round trip to Ella’s rock will take approximately 4 hours, depending on how quick you walk and how much time you spend at the top.
 Make sure that you pack plenty of water and snacks, a hat and suncream and you’ll need mosquito spray!

 There are many blogs which show the hiking route to Ella rock, some of which have handy photos to help with the explanation.
 I would strongly recommend downloading a couple of route guides to your phone and taking them with you.